neurocyte/zg/README.md

 }
 ```

-This has a build option, `"cjk"`, which will consider [ambiguous characters](https://www.unicode.org/reports/tr11/tr11-6.html) as double-width.
+This module has build options.
+The first is `cjk`, which will consider [ambiguous characters](https://www.unicode.org/reports/tr11/tr11-6.html) as double-width.

 To choose this option, add it to the dependency like so: